-- Use of alcohol is confined to the premises.
+- accountability and personal health, as well as a deliberate effort to avoid practices which harm the body and mind, including the excessive consumption of alcohol. - 2.
+Residents limit their consumption of alcohol and that of their guests to a responsible level. - 3.
+Residents do not serve, sell or distribute alcohol to any person under the age of 21, and do not allow any person under the age of 21 to possess or consume alcoholic beverages on the premises.
+This policy extends to having alcohol in the presence of any person under 21. - Use of alcohol is confined to the premises.
 Alcohol consumption is not allowed in any area outside the premises including on the balcony, stairways, exterior passageways or the area immediately outside the main door to the premises. - Residents do not allow the number of occupants in the apartment at any time to exceed the maximum occupancy. - B. Residents of Designated Student Housing are accountable for the presence and consumption of alcoholic beverages in the apartment or room in which they reside.
 Each student residing within the space is accountable to his/her roommate(s) with respect to the presence and consumption of alcohol and may, through his/her own actions, subject his/her roommates to the loss of their permit privilege. - 1.
 Residents of legal drinking age who provide alcoholic beverages to any person under the age of 21; or who permit, or through a lack of diligence, allow persons under the age of 21 to possess or consume alcoholic beverages on the premises, on the balcony or immediately outside the door of the space, will be cited by Campus Safety and subject to associated fines and loss of privleges.
 In addition, Residents will be subject to Residence Life sanctions up to and including removal from campus housing and suspension from the University.
-For the purposes of this section, "persons under the age of 21" includes residents, guests of residents, other students who do not reside in the apartment or room and their guests. - For purposes of this section, "permit" and "allow" include circumstances under which persons under the age of 21 bring alcohol into the apartment or room from an outside source.
+For the purposes of this section, "persons under the age of 21" includes residents, guests of residents, other students

-- Students under the age of 21 who are found in the presence of, possession of or to have consumed alcohol on the premises will be cited by Campus Safety and subject to associated fines.
-Further: - a.
-Resident students will be subject to Residence Life sanctions up to and including removal from campus housing. - b.
+- who do not reside in the apartment or room and their guests. - 2.
+For purposes of this section, "permit" and "allow" include circumstances under which persons under the age of 21 bring alcohol into the apartment or room from an outside source. - Students under the age of 21 who are found in the presence of, possession of or to have consumed alcohol on the premises will be cited by Campus Safety and subject to associated fines.
+Further: - Resident students will be subject to Residence Life sanctions up to and including removal from campus housing. - b.
 Non-resident students will be subject to disciplinary sanctions up to and including suspension from the University. - 4.
 Visitors who possess, consume, distribute or sell alcoholic beverages will be cited for a violation of the appropriate provision of the municipal code.
 In addition, they may receive a no-trespass order from Campus Safety, effectively prohibiting them from returning to the Student Housing or the entire campus community. - 5.
 In addition to the sanctions outlined above, any student or non-student may be cited for behavior violating criminal law and/or University policy arising out of the possession, consumption, sale or distribution of alcohol and may be subject to criminal prosecution and/or University disciplinary sanctions up to and including dismissal from the University.